Inventory Rising, Prices Slowing Down

 - Fewer Buyers entering the buyer pool will cause pricing to slow down to a 2-4% appreciation rate over the next 12-24 months.

 - Buyers can be less committed to close the transaction they have entered for fear of inspection items, paying too much or future job concerns.
-This causes a more fall out of contracts and when this occurs in a declining buyer pool market there isn’t another buyer waiting in the wings, causing days on the market to increase.
+This causes more fall out of contracts and when this occurs in a declining buyer pool market there isn’t another buyer waiting in the wings, causing days on the market to increase.

 - Different Price Points and Different Locations react differently in the Denver market.
 Understanding your neighborhood with accurate supply and demand sales will give homeowners a better picture for your specific home.